kelseyabreu/biomastersCampaign/README.md

 old, this vast...
 I don't know what it might reveal."

 PLAYER:
-"You think the species will knows about the dreams?"
+"You think the species will know about the dreams?"

 MR. BIOMASTER:
 "I think if anything on Earth knows why we both heard